prymitive/karma/docs/CONFIGURATION.md

-Config file options are mapped to command line flags, so `alertmanager:interval` config file key is accessible as `--alertmanager.interval` flag, run `unsee --help` to see a full list.
+Config file options are mapped to command line flags, so `alertmanager:interval` config file key is accessible as `--alertmanager.interval` flag, run `karma --help` to see a full list.
 Exceptions for passing flags:

-* `jira` - this option is a list of maps and it's only available when using config file.
+- `jira` - this option is a list of maps and it's only available when using config file.

 There's no support for configuring multiple Alertmanager servers using